amitassaraf/boundless-engine/README.md

-# League of Dwarves
+# Boundless Engine

-"League of Dwarves" is a project I created using C++ in about 3 months on my spare time.
+"Boundless Engine" is a project I created using C++ in about 3 months on my spare time.
 It's a voxel engine experiment that uses OpenGL 4.
 This is my second time building a big 3D voxel engine, and it's a lot better than my first attempt back in 2014.

 This time it includes world generation using custom and super fast noise algorithms, a world made up of custom octree implementation and more tricks to allow a 16 km squared environment (!), LOD algorithms to allows for the large environment, OpenCL implementations to speed up octrees generation and cull them on the GPU, with over 120 steady FPS.